4 Things You Need To Know Before Paying Your Tax Bill

 You might also consider seeking a professional if you really cannot pay the taxes you owe.

-“If you’re dealing with a financial hardship and there’s no way you can afford payments, you might be able to qualify for an Offer-in-Compromise (OIC) or Currently Not Collectible (CNC) status,” Lavina said.
+“If you’re dealing with a financial hardship and there’s no way you can afford payments, you might be able to qualify for an Offer-in-Compromise (OIC) status,” Lavina said.
 “An OIC settles your tax debt for less than you owe.
-CNC status means the IRS acknowledges you can’t afford to pay your back taxes and agrees not to come after you.
-However, these are tough to qualify for, and you really need a professional’s help to apply.”
+However, it’s tough to qualify for, and you really need a professional’s help to apply.”